 Individual sellers can create accounts and listings with a few clicks.
 All you need to do then is add these listings to your marketplace website with one click and start selling.

-Things would be different if you already had a lot of traffic on your website - you could be a movie star, or maybe you have a very popular cookery column and all you need to do is get some related businesses to sell pots and pans and kitchen blenders on your healthy eating marketplace.
+Things would be different if you already had a lot of traffic on your website - you could be a popular blogger, or maybe you have a very popular cookery column and all you need to do is get some related businesses to sell pots and pans and kitchen blenders on your healthy eating marketplace.
 But if you do not have traffic sorted out you will need to offer a very good incentive for sellers to sign up and help you build a marketplace.

 This is where our online marketplace website builder makes a difference.
 If you are targeting small businesses you can offer your merchants a lot more than just another ecommerce marketplace.
 On Blipteam, you are not just trying to get sellers to upload information on to your marketplace platform, you are actually giving them a free website or an online store which they can use independent of your marketplace with their own domain names.
 Why would you do this?
 Look at it from the perspective of your seller.